pjtunstall/lem-in/README.md

 Depending on the network and number of ants, there may exist optimal solutions with fewer-than-maximal paths.
 The audit answer for [example05](nests/audit_examples/example05) is such a case.
 The number of ants is small enough to achieve the smallest number of turns with only three paths.
 However, as the number of ants is increased, eventually these three tunnels require more turns than our maximal solution of four paths.
 Thus, with nine ants, both solutions take eight turns, but, with 99 ants, ours takes 30 turns, while theirs takes 38.

-More importantly, for the task of minimising the number of turns, consider our sneaky example [few.txt](nests/sneaky_examples/few.txt).
+Of greater relevance to the task of minimising the number of turns, consider our sneaky example [few.txt](nests/sneaky_examples/few.txt).
 Here the maximum flow, consisting of two paths, actually takes more turns than the single shortest path when there are less than four ants, and only outperforms that short path when the number of ants is greater than five.
 This is why we need to make sure, after each BFS, that the new set of paths doesn't add to the number of turns taken.

 More subtly, while our program gives a solution with the smallest number of turns, it can happen that other, shorter paths are available for the first few ants, permitting a solution with just as few turns, but even fewer individual ant-moves.
 This is the case in [example01](nests/audit_examples/example01), where the first ant to go to `h` can take one of the shorter paths, `start-h-n-e-end` or `start-n-m-end`, without blocking ants coming via `0` or `t`, provided all other ants follow the three longer paths of the maximum flow.

-One final observation: While parsing the nest, repeated link (assuming this represents parallel/antiparallel edges) can usually be ignored.
+One final observation: While parsing the nest, a repeated link (assuming this represents parallel/antiparallel edges) can usually be ignored.
 Any attempt to use more than one tunnel connecting a pair of rooms would either put more than one ant in a room at once or cause ants to waste a turn by needlessly swapping rooms.
 The only exception is when the rooms so linked are `start` and `end`.
-(See our sneaky examples [double_tunnel](nests/sneaky_examples/double_tunnel) and [double_trouble](nests/sneaky_examples/double_trouble).)
+(See our sneaky examples [double_trouble](nests/sneaky_examples/double_trouble) and [nine_mens_morris](nests/sneaky_examples/nine_mens_morris).)

 ## 6. BIBLIOGRAPHY